Human mobility networks reveal increased segregation in large cities: Introduction

 \section{Introduction}

 In the U.S., economic segregation is very high, with income affecting where one lives\cite{reardon2018has}, who one marries\cite{schwartz2010earnings}, and who one meets and befriends\cite{chetty2022soccap2}.
 This extreme segregation is costly: it reduces economic mobility\cite{massey1993american, chetty2016effects,chetty2018impacts, chetty2022soccap1}, fosters a wide range of health problems\cite{bor2017population, do2019triple}, and increases political polarization\cite{brown2021childhood}.
-Although there are all manner of reforms designed to reduce economic segregation (e.g. subsidized housing), it has long been argued that one of the most powerful segregation-reducing dynamics is rising urbanization\cite{united2018world} and the happenstance mixing that it induces\cite{jacobs1961, milgram1970,derex2013experimental,gomez2016explaining, wirth1938urbanism, stier2021evidence}.
+Although there are all manner of reforms designed to reduce economic segregation (e.g., subsidized housing), it has long been argued that one of the most powerful segregation-reducing dynamics is rising urbanization\cite{united2018world} and the happenstance mixing that it induces\cite{jacobs1961, milgram1970,derex2013experimental,gomez2016explaining, wirth1938urbanism, stier2021evidence}.
+This ``cosmopolitan mixing hypothesis'' anticipates that in large cities the combination of increased population diversity, constrained space, and accessible public transportation will bring diverse individuals into close physical proximity with one another\cite{wirth1938urbanism}---reducing everyday socioeconomic segregation.
+The NYC subway has been lauded, for example, as a mixing bowl of diversity\cite{ocejo2014subway}.

-As plausible as this ``cosmopolitan mixing hypothesis’’ might seem, big cities also provide new opportunities for self-segregation, given that they're large enough to allow people to seek out and find others like themselves\cite{fischer1982dwell}.
-These contrasting hypotheses about the effects of urbanization on interaction remain untested because it has been difficult to measure real-world interaction among individuals.
-In most cases, analysts have treated residential housing segregation as a proxy for the diversity of interaction\cite{jargowsky1996take, jargowsky2005measure, massey1988dimensions, brown2021measurement}, an approach that rests on the implausible assumption that people interact uniformly with those in their neighborhood and do not interact with anyone outside their neighborhood.
+As plausible as the cosmopolitan mixing hypothesis might seem, big cities also provide new opportunities for self-segregation, given that they're large enough to allow people to seek out and find others like themselves\cite{fischer1982dwell}.
+These contrasting hypotheses about the relationship between urbanization and socioeconomic mixing remain untested because it has been difficult to measure real-world exposure among individuals\cite{jargowsky1996take, jargowsky2005measure, massey1988dimensions, brown2021measurement}.
+Cell phone geolocation data provide an exciting opportunity to do so, as they have been used for many research purposes\cite{matthews2013spatial, zenk2011activity,moro2021mobility,athey2020experienced,candipan2021residence,phillips2021social,wang2018urban,levy2020triple,levy2022neighborhood,xu2019quantifying, abbiasov2020urban}, but a nationwide study of socioeconomic mixing and urbanization has not been undertaken because of difficulties in ascertaining individual-level socioeconomic status, determining when dyadic exposures occur, and amassing the data needed to compare across cities or counties\cite{matthews2013spatial, zenk2011activity,moro2021mobility,candipan2021residence,phillips2021social,wang2018urban,levy2020triple,levy2022neighborhood}.